-- Review of and feedback regarding written diagnostic reports, treatment plans, and progress notes entered into the electronic medical record - Respect for cultural, diversity, and power differences within the supervisor-supervisee-patient triad. - A relationship characterized by:
+- Review of and feedback regarding written diagnostic reports, treatment plans, and progress notes entered into the electronic medical record - · Respect for biopsychosocial factors, and power differences within the supervisor-supervisee-patient triad. - · A relationship characterized by:

 - The availability of the primary supervisor for any and all emergency situations above and beyond scheduled supervision times. - Timely completion of supervision-related administrative procedures. - Communication of coverage assignments for supervision when the primary supervisor is away from the work setting.